shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

 ---
-title: "Tuning a Large Language Models with Reinforcement Learning on a Single GPU"
+title: "Tuning Large Language Models with Reinforcement Learning on a Single GPU"
 date: "2023-03-30T22:01:03.284Z"
 description: "A quick guide for RLHF using trlX, OPT-1.5B, and LoRA."
 featuredImage: trlx_opt_lora/ogp.jpg